Bethany Lily April Flaunts Cleavage In Tiny Crop Top For Sexy Workout Video

 “I hope you stay safe babe,” wished the stunner, punctuating her message with a blue heart emoji.

 The sensation often shares revealing snaps of herself on her Instagram page, showcasing her cleavage in a variety of ways.
 Four days ago, she shared a picture series with three images and flaunted her assets in a revealing swimsuit.
-It had a plunge neckline and a high leg cut that left her chest and hips bare.
+It had a plunging neckline and a high leg cut that left her chest and hips bare.
 She posed outdoors on a concrete platform with sweeping views of green mountains behind her.
 She wore her hair down and gave sultry looks.